Azure/avshub/content/workshop-guide/module-1/_index.md

 -   AVS Interconnect Options
 -   Configuring NSX-T (check DNS and configure DHCP, Segments, and Gateway) to manage connectivity within AVS.

 The lab environment has a preconfigured Azure VMware Solution environment with an Express Route circuit.
 A nested or embedded VMware environment is configured to simulate an On-Premises environment **(PLEASE DO NOT TOUCH)**.

-Both environments are accessible through Bastions and JumpBoxes.
+Both environments are accessible through JumpBox VM that you can deploy in Azure.
+You can **RDP to Jumpbox** through a preconfigured [Azure Bastion](https://learn.microsoft.com/en-us/azure/bastion/bastion-overview) service.

 After this lab is complete, you will have built out this scenario below: